 Engagement Begins Before Employment

 Traditionally, the employee life cycle starts with recruiting and ends when the employee leaves the organization, with employee engagement initiatives focused on the onboarding, performance management, and development stages.
 In recent years, however, employee engagement has started earlier, in the form of employer branding.
-Read “Building a Magnetic Employer Brand.”
+Read: CEOs are Finally Focused on Talent and Culture

 A strong employer brand helps organizations engage potential employees and communicates the company’s values, mission, and culture.
 A well-defined employer brand is critical to attract the right candidates and helps to establish accurate expectations of life within the organization, which in turn improves future engagement.
 Employer branding and employee engagement have a symbiotic relationship: a strong employer brand contributes to an engaged workforce, while an engaged workforce bolsters an employer brand.

 Employer branding and employee engagement help to strengthen an organization’s relationship with its workforce, extending average tenure and improving productivity.
 (Download “Building Employee Engagement” to learn more about the benefits of employee engagement.)
 However, even with a highly engaged workforce, there will be turnover.

 There are a lot of reasons why a happy employee might leave.
 Whether they are relocating, switching careers entirely, or if they’ve reached the top of the org. chart for their function, employees leave, but that doesn’t have to be the end of their engagement with the employer brand.
 It might actually return more on your engagement strategy investments.

 When an engaged employee leaves an organization they take with them a keen understanding of the employer brand and will continue to sing its praises.
 Organizations that tap into this network of company alumni will realize new benefits from their engagement strategies in the form of new sources of talent and customers.